Roscoe Arbuckle: Scandal

-On September 5, 1921, Arbuckle took a break from his hectic film schedule and, despite suffering from second-degree burns to both buttocks from an on-set accident, drove to San Francisco with two friends, Lowell Sherman and Fred Fishback.
+On Monday, September 5, 1921 (Labor Day), Arbuckle took a break from his hectic film schedule and, despite suffering second-degree burns to both buttocks from an on-set accident, drove to San Francisco with two friends, Lowell Sherman and Fred Fishback.
 The three checked into three rooms at the St. Francis Hotel: 1219 for Arbuckle and Fishback to share, 1221 for Sherman, and 1220 designated as a party room.
 Several women were invited to the suite.
-During the carousing, a 30-year-old aspiring actress named Virginia Rappe was found seriously ill in room 1219 and was examined by the hotel doctor, who concluded her symptoms were mostly caused by intoxication and gave her morphine to calm her.
+During the carousing, a 30-year-old aspiring actress named Virginia Rappe was found seriously ill in room 1219 and was examined by the hotel doctor, who concluded that her symptoms were mostly caused by intoxication and administered morphine to calm her.
 Rappe was not hospitalized until two days after the incident.

-At the hospital, Rappe's companion at the party, Bambina Maude Delmont, told a doctor that Arbuckle had raped her friend.
+At the hospital, Rappe's companion at the party, Bambina Maude Delmont, told a doctor that Arbuckle had raped Rappe.
 The doctor examined Rappe but found no evidence of rape.
-She died one day after her hospitalization from peritonitis caused by a ruptured bladder.
-Rappe suffered from chronic urinary tract infections, a condition that liquor irritated dramatically.
+She died Friday, September 9, 1921 from peritonitis caused by a ruptured bladder.
+Rappe suffered from chronic urinary tract infections, a condition that liquor can irritate dramatically.

+The day after Rappe's death, Arbuckle was arrested and arraigned on charges of murder and held without bail.
+A grand jury also indicted him on manslaughter of the first degree on September 13, 1921.

-Delmont then told police that Arbuckle had raped Rappe; the police concluded that the impact of Arbuckle's overweight body lying on top of Rappe had eventually caused her bladder to rupture.
-At a later press conference, Rappe's manager, Al Semnacher, accused Arbuckle of using a piece of ice to simulate sex with Rappe, thus leading to her injuries.
-By the time the story was reported in newspapers, the object had evolved into a Coca-Cola or champagne bottle rather than a piece of ice.
+Delmont told police that Arbuckle had raped Rappe.
+The police concluded that the impact of Arbuckle's overweight body on top of Rappe caused her bladder to rupture.
+At a press conference, Rappe's manager, Al Semnacher, accused Arbuckle of using a piece of ice to simulate sex with Rappe that led to her injuries.
+By the time that the story was reported in newspapers, the object had evolved into a Coca-Cola or champagne bottle rather than a piece of ice.
 In fact, witnesses testified that Arbuckle rubbed the ice on Rappe's stomach to ease her abdominal pain.
 Arbuckle denied any wrongdoing.
-Delmont later made a statement incriminating Arbuckle to the police in an attempt to extort money from Arbuckle's attorneys.
+Delmont later admitted to plotting to extort money from him.